learn-co-students/looping-times-onl01-seng-pt-030220/README.md

 3. You'll be coding your solutionin `times.rb`:

   * Fill out the content of the `using_times` method so that calling it will puts out the desired phrase, `"Wingardium Leviosa"` seven times by using the `times` keyword.
-  * Don't forget to call you method at the end of your file!